CS-2340-Instructional-Team/Sprint0.5_Fall2026/README.md

 - `Project/` — This directory contains all of your group's project work.
 Your Django project and any related files should be created and maintained inside this directory throughout the semester.
 - `.gitignore` — This file contains files and directories that should not be tracked by Git.
 You may update it as needed for your project.
 - `README.md` —  This file contains documentation for your project.
 You may modify this file as your project develops.
-This is also the README file that you should update for the Sprint 0.5 assignment.

 Please maintain the `Project/` directory as the location for all project-related work throughout the semester.